UN-OCHA/hpc-content-site/README.md

 - `Video`: A youtube video with credits

-Paragraphs are arranged inside an article using the [*layout paragraphs*](https://www.drupal.org/project/layout_paragraphs) module which provides a more intuitive interface than the default paragraph in addition to it's core layout selection feature which is not used in GHO.
+Paragraphs are arranged inside an article using the [*layout paragraphs*](https://www.drupal.org/project/layout_paragraphs) module which provides a more intuitive interface than the default paragraph widget, in addition to its core layout selection feature which is, however, not used in GHO.

 Languages